 Although the feature itself is still included in the coding in European and North American versions of the game, the lack of a microphone for those controllers prevented players in those regions from accessing that aspect of the gameplay directly.

 The Legend of Zelda takes place in the land of Hyrule.
-The evil sorcerer, Ganon, had ravaged the land with his armies in searching for and acquiring the Triforce of Power.
+The evil sorcerer, Ganon, has ravaged the land with his armies in searching for and acquiring the Triforce of Power.
 In order to keep Ganon from also gaining the Triforce of Wisdom, Princess Zelda divided it into eight pieces and scattered them in hidden dungeons throughout Hyrule.

 Zelda's assistant, Impa, escaped to seek out one who may rescue Zelda from Ganon.
-But Impa was hunted down and surrounded by Ganon's henchmen but was saved by a young boy named Link.
+However, Impa was hunted down and surrounded by Ganon's henchmen but was saved by a young boy named Link.
 Impa told Link all that had happened, and Link resolved to find the Triforce, defeat Ganon, and rescue Princess Zelda.

-In the Legend of Zelda, the player controls Link from a top-down perspective.
+In The Legend of Zelda, the player controls Link from a top-down perspective.
 The A button is dedicated to the sword, and the B button can be assigned to any other item in Link's inventory.
 At the start of the game, Link starts with only a small shield, but throughout the game, he is able to gather many items including: three different swords, two boomerangs, a large shield, a ladder, a raft, a bow and arrow, bombs, candles, potions, a power bracelet, a magic wand, a flute, two rings, a magic key, and the silver arrow.
 Items may be gathered from dungeons as well as purchased from merchants.

 Link starts the game in the overworld where he must search for eight secret dungeons, each holding a piece of the Triforce.
 The overworld is varied and contains many environments including mountains, lakes, deserts, forests, caves, coastal regions, and a graveyard.
 The overworld is filled with many creatures which often drop rupees (the in-game currency) or hearts when defeated.
 There are also living-restoring fairies scattered throughout the overworld.